dwiddows/lplangid/README.md

 ## Installation and Usage in Classification

-You can install the package by running `$ pip install lplangid`, or by cloning this repository and running `pip install -e .` in this directory.
+You can install the package by running `$ pip install lplangid` which installs the package from the distribution at [https://pypi.org/project/lplangid/](https://pypi.org/project/lplangid/), or by cloning this repository and running `pip install -e .` in this directory.

 Basic usage example for language classification: